Hierarchical Side-Tuning for Vision Transformers: Hierarchical Side-Tuning

-As illustrated in Figure~\ref{fig:arch}, for ViT, the input image is initially passed through the patch embedding, and then the non-overlapping patches are flattened to process through $L$ Transformer encoder layers.
-Conversely, for HSN, we initiate the process by routing the input image through convolutional stem, introducing local spatial contexts from the input image.
-The HSN is structured into four stages, each with downsampling rates of $\{4, 8, 16, 32\}$.
-In this way, we obtain four target resolutuions, forming a feature pyramid akin to those seen in hierarchical networks~\citep{resnet, swin}.
-It is noteworthy that we align the number of Side blocks with the number of ViT's blocks and evenly distribute them across these four stages, and the overall information flow progresses from the backbone to the hierarchical side network.
+As illustrated in Figure~\ref{fig:arch}, the HST architecture comprises two essential components: the Transformation Bridge (T-Bridge) and the Hierarchical Side Network (HSN).
+The HSN is bulit to receive and integrating multi-scale features extracted from the input image, along with intermediate activations from the pre-trained ViT.
+It is structured into four stages, each with downsampling rates of $\{4, 8, 16, 32\}$, responsible for generating feature pyramids at various resolutions.
+These pyramids are then efficiently connected with downstream task decoders.
+Notably, we align the number of Side blocks with the number of ViT's blocks and evenly distribute them across these four stages.
+The T-Bridge plays the role of facilitating the seamless integration of intermediate activations derived from the ViT into the HSN.
+Additionally, within the ViT backbone, we introduce the Meta-Register, leveraging it to extract essential task-specific feature information from every Transformer block.